inservio/internship/categories.md

 <p>Posts from <strong>advanced commands</strong> category are:</p>

 <ul>
-{% for post in site.categories.advanced commands %}
+{% for post in site.categories.ac %}
   {% if post.url %}
         <li><a href="{{ post.url }}">{{ post.title }}</a></li>
   {% endif %}